 - The minor in Creative Writing

-Talk to your English major advisor when planning to add a minor or certificate to your academic plan, to determine which courses may meet the requirements of more than one program.
+Talk to your English major advisor when planning to add an additional credential to your academic plan, to determine which courses may meet the requirements of more than one program.

 Students who would like to teach English at the middle school or high school level in Oregon public schools must complete a bachelor’s degree in English before applying for admission to the Master of Arts in Teaching (MAT) program at SOU.
 Interested students should consult the program chair for an appropriate advisor and the School of Education regarding admission requirements for the MAT program.